MrLuigi/amistad/README.md

 # amistad #

-Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord 3.0.x, Mongoid 3.0.x and MongoMapper 0.12.0.
+Amistad adds friendships management into a rails 3.0 application.
+This version supports *only* ActiveRecord 3.0.x + MySQL as DB driver.

 This custom version is based upon the original Amistad vers.
-0.9.2 and simply adds 3 sharing boolean flags to the Friendship model (currently, only for ActiveRecord: the MongoDB/MongoMapper implementation is still missing in the current version).
+0.9.2 and simply adds 3 sharing boolean flags to the Friendship model.
+All other originally supported Database drivers where removed to slim out the dependency list.

 ## Installation